12 Packing Tips for 10 Days in a Carry On

 3. Be Disciplined About Shoes

 Expert Tip!
-Stuff your socks into your shoes before packing them.
+Stuff your socks into your shoes before packing them in a shoe sac .

 4. Check the Weather

 Check the weather ahead of time so you can anticipate what clothes you will need and what can stay home.
-You can still make a carry-on happen, even if you’re packing for cold weather (for cold weather packing inspiration, check out this amazing article (with pictures!) from Travel Fashion Girl).
+You can still make a carry-on happen, even if you’re packing light for cold weather or even packing rainy season..
 It helps to know if you will really need that parka or if it's safe to stay at home.
 Same goes for things like wool socks, mittens, bathing suits, tank tops, and other weather-specific clothing items.
+If your 10 day trip requires packing bulky sweaters, then compression sacs are your friends—you can squish down even the fluffiest sweater or scarf.

 5. Think About What You Will Be Doing

 It helps to know what you'll be doing at your destination so you can pack clothes you'll actually wear once you're there.
 If you're going to be doing mostly outdoor activities and spending time around family and friends in a casual setting, you probably won't need that pair of pumps.
-However, if you're going to be going to formal concerts, parties, or other activities, be sure to pack those in.
+However, if you're going to formal concerts, parties, or other activities, be sure to pack a nice pair of shoes and a dressier outfit.

 6. Choose Versatile Clothes

 Go for versatile colors to match with anything, rather than unique pieces only for one outfit.
-A best practice would be to group each into an outfit, choosing one outfit per day - minus one.
-In other words, if you are out for four days you need three days of outfits.
+A best practice would be to group each into an outfit, choosing one outfit per day—minus one.
+In other words, if you’re out for four days you need three days of outfits.
 Better yet, bring one or two coordinating tops for each bottom piece.
-For "day-of-travel" clothes, wear your bulkiest stuff.

 7. Consider Washing Clothes Instead of Bringing More